Link Your Mailbox to Apollo

 Tell Me More!

 Want to learn more about the permissions Apollo needs when you link your email or calendar?
-Check out Apollo Data Overview > What permissions does Apollo need access to when I connect my email or calendar?.
+Check out What permissions does Apollo need access to when I connect my email or calendar?.

-To understand how Apollo uses data, check out How data sharing works with the Apollo data contributor network.
+To understand how Apollo uses data, review How data sharing works with the Apollo data contributor network.

 Your mailbox has now been linked.
 Apollo recommends that you continue to configure your mailbox to avoid deliverability issues.